-The Apollo Lodge was constituted in 1773, the Petitioners being some members of the York Grand Lodge who seem to have been dissatisfied and obtained a Warrant from the Grand Lodge of England (Moderns). meeting of the Apollo Lodge on 21 February, 1776:-
+The Apollo Lodge was constituted in 1773, the Petitioners being some members of the York Grand Lodge who seem to have been dissatisfied and obtained a Warrant from the Grand Lodge of England (Moderns).
+At the meeting of the Apollo Lodge on 21 February, 1776:-

-Bror.
-Hill made a Motion that Bror.
-Askwith the Master of the Ripon Lodge desired to be made a Mason under the constitution of England in this Lodge \sim \odot
+Bro^r.
+Hill made a Motion that Bro^r.
+Askwith the Master of the Ripon Lodge desired ★o be made a Mason under the constitution of England in this Lodge 5 5

-1 Register of the Prov.
+Register of the Prov.
 G. Lodge of Yorkshire.

-3 At the same meeting "John Iveson Esq" of Bilton" was also proposed.
+3 At the same meeting "John Iveson Esq". of Bilton" was also proposed.
 These two men have the same name, and the Grand Secretary most likely made a mistake, giving one the wrong Christian name.

-At the next meeting of the Apollo Lodge on 13 March "Rob.
-Askwith" is entered as a visitor, but unfortunately the Minutes do not state whether he took an obligation or underwent any ceremony.
+At the next meeting of the Apollo Lodge on 13 March "Rob".
+Askwith " is entered as a visitor, but unfortunately the Minutes do not state whether he took an obligation or underwent any ceremony.